 Help to change lives by providing impoverished individuals and families with safe, sanitary and comfortable homes.
 Over 2 million people live in risk of poverty in Portugal, and almost 20% of those have homes which do not provide for their basic needs.
-Learn DIY and construction skills, and use them to make an important difference to people’s lives.
+Construction volunteering enables you to learn essential DIY and practical skills that you can take home!

 Working with a team of international and local volunteers, you will head to people’s homes that need some form of renovation.
 Problems can include structural issues, lack of basic amenities, poor access to light and ventilation or hygiene issues.
 The homes are assessed by the project staff before volunteers start work, and volunteers are always trained and guided by an expert builder and decorator.

-You should expect to be working for 4 hours per day, either on a morning shift or an afternoon shift, depending on the needs of the project.
+With construction volunteer work, you should expect to be working for 4 hours per day, either on a morning shift or an afternoon shift.

 Tasks can include, but are not limited to: